Travis Shallow

-Travis Shallow (born Travis Leigh Shallow; July 31, 1984) is an American singer-songwriter, musician, and recording artist.
+Travis Shallow (born Travis Leigh Shallow; July 31, 1984) is an American singer-songwriter.

-He is best known for his steady solo career, with the single "Hard Time With The Truth" released on Pearly Girl Records March 31st, 2023.
-"Hard Time With The Truth" follows the release of "Let It Pass" that was released on Cavity Search Records.

-Shallow said "I wrote Let It Pass last year and recorded it in late January (2020) right before the quarantine and COVID thing got into full swing here in the states.
-I was watching a friend of mine going through a divorce and it was hard on her, and I could see her trying to hold onto to something that was already long gone, and she was holding onto more of the idea of how it used to be instead of how it actually was.
-It’s like holding onto an electric fence waiting for it to stop hurting you, when all you have to do is let go.
-I’ve had to keep learning this lesson over and over, so I’m singing it to myself just as much as documenting her story too."
+Biography

 Shallow debuted "Let It Pass" on his livestream series "Live from Shallow Chateau" that he created during quarantine in response to all live shows being cancelled due to the pandemic.
 He has live-streamed over 125 episodes during quarantine since March 2020.
 The "Live from Shallow Chateau" livestream series was also broadcast on JamBase as one of their weekly Featured Livestreams.

 Shallow also live-streamed on Breedlove Guitars social media during November 2020 as Shallow followed Jeff Bridges as their Featured Artist of the month.
 Shallow initially became an endorsed artist with Breedlove Guitars in January 2019.